-In this example, I'll be using data from my favourite Sega Master System game, Sonic The Hedgehog 1 and illustrating how the Zones, Acts and Boss levels fit together.
+In this example, I'll use data from my favorite Sega Master System game, Sonic the Hedgehog, and illustrate how the zones, acts, and boss levels work together.

 This is called crows foot notation and shows the relationships by using a 'crows foot', line or circle on either side of the line connecting the entities.

 Structured data in relational systems.
 We need to be able to see relationships in the form of tables, columns and keys.

 Lucidchart does a great job of making it easy to map out your diagram when you are ready to publish, but there are many tools out there to help you get started.